ohenley/COVID-19_Simulator/README.md

 - Based on simulation work by [XPH Pharmaceutical](https://xph.co.nz/)
 - Using a custom packaged version of qt5ada thick binding by [Leonid Dulman](https://r3fowwcolhrzycn2yzlzzw-on.drv.tw/AdaStudio/qtada/qt5ada.html)

-A big thanks to both!
+A big thanks to everyone!